rism-digital/verovio/README.md

 Contributing
 ------------

-If you are interested in contributing to Verovio, please read the [contribution](doc/contributing.md) and [coding style](doc/guidelines.md) guidelines.
+If you are interested in contributing to Verovio we will be glad to accept your improovement all the time. please read the [contribution](doc/contributing.md) and [coding style](doc/guidelines.md) guidelines.

 Example output
 --------------

-The sample page of music shown below was generated with version 2.4.0-dev-2748fed
+The sample page of the music shown below has been generated with version 2.4.0-dev-2748fed

 ![Example page](https://raw.githubusercontent.com/rism-ch/verovio.org/gh-pages/images/verovio-exp-2.4.0-dev.png)